-The writing portfolio must contain the following material in order:
+The writing portfolio must contain the following material, in this order:

-- A research paper from your other University Seminar.
-This paper is typically 10 to 12 pages long; at a minimum, it must contain 8 pages of prose (not counting the bibliography).
+5. A research paper from your other University Seminar.
+This paper is typically 10 to 12 pages; at a minimum, it must contain 8 pages of prose (not counting the bibliography).
 The research essay must integrate and cite primary and/or secondary source material and include a properly formatted bibliography page or bibliographic footnotes (see additional details below).

 Portfolio readers are genuinely interested in your own thinking about the writing you did in SAGES as well as the writing you do or plan to do outside of SAGES.
 They are most interested in what you have learned about the relation of writing to ideas and to your own critical thinking.

-Your portfolio must contain a research paper, ideally from one of your two University Seminars.
+Your portfolio must contain a research paper from one of your two University Seminars.
 By "research paper," SAGES means a sustained engagement with an academic conversation - summarizing and critiquing what others have said on your topic - that includes your own novel claim or argument.
 This paper must do more than catalog the research you have done (i.e., an annotated bibliography is not sufficient); it should demonstrate your ability to synthesize academic research on a specific topic and to offer your own analysis or critical intervention.
 Such a paper will have a single controlling idea that represents your own thinking about the topic.
-A laboratory report, therefore, is not an appropriate substitute unless it goes well beyond reporting the procedure and results of an experiment.
+A laboratory report, therefore, is not an appropriate substitute, unless it goes well beyond reporting the procedure and results of an experiment.

-The research paper should be approximately 10-12 pages; the absolute minimum length is 8 pages of prose (not counting the bibliography).
+The research paper should be approximately 10-12 pages long; the absolute minimum length is 8 pages of prose (not counting the bibliography).
 The research essay must integrate and cite primary and/or secondary source material and include a properly formatted bibliography.

 If you did not have the opportunity to write a research paper in either of your University Seminars (a fact you would document by submitting copies of the syllabi from those seminars), or if your SAGES research papers are insufficiently long, consult the SAGES director (SAGESportfolio@case.edu) about the possibility of submitting a paper from a non-SAGES course.

-After you turn in your portfolio, it will be reviewed by the SAGES Portfolio Coordinator.
-An acceptable portfolio must not only be complete (i.e., all papers are present and appropriate) but also demonstrate your good faith effort to assemble the portfolio and craft a thoughtful reflection on your writing.
-Once your portfolio has met these requirements, you will receive an email confirming that your portfolio has satisfied the University's composition requirement for graduation.
+After a portfolio has been submitted, it is reviewed by the SAGES Portfolio Coordinator.
+An acceptable portfolio must not only be complete (with all essays and paperwork present and appropriate) but also demonstrate a student’s effort to assemble the portfolio and craft a thoughtful reflection on their writing.
+Once a portfolio has met these requirements, the student will receive an email confirming that the portfolio has satisfied the University's composition requirement for graduation.

 Each year, SAGES convenes a committee of faculty from several schools within the university to read and assess the portfolios to provide valuable feedback about our seminar curriculum and writing instruction.
-While you will not receive specific feedback on your own portfolio, SAGES publicly recognizes the best submissions.
+While students will not receive specific feedback on their portfolio, SAGES publicly recognizes the best submissions.